Hi-Level: Background

 The Santa Fe introduced the El Capitan in 1938.
 The train ran on the Santa Fe's main line between Chicago and Los Angeles.
-Unusually for streamliners of the period, the El Capitan carried coaches only, and had no sleeping cars; this was meant to provide passengers with a lower-cost alternative to the sleeping car-equipped Super Chief, which served the same route.
+Like other streamliners of the pre-war period, the El Capitan carried coaches only, and had no sleeping cars; this was meant to provide passengers with a lower-cost alternative to the sleeping car-equipped Super Chief, which served the same route.
 Passengers flocked to the new train, and the Santa Fe added cars to meet the demand.
 The train grew from five cars in 1938 to twelve in 1942.
 By the early 1950s fourteen was common.
 Only seven or eight of these would be passenger-carrying coaches; other cars included head-end cars, a baggage-dormitory for the crew, two dining cars, and a Big Dome lounge.

 Sometimes demand was high enough to justify running a second instance ("section") of the train on the same day.
 The Santa Fe sought a solution to increase the capacity of the train without lengthening it further.
 Two popular innovations by the Chicago, Burlington and Quincy Railroad (CB&Q) suggested a solution.
 First, in 1945, the CB&Q introduced the dome car, in which passengers rode on a second level high above the tracks, affording better views.
 Second, in 1950, it placed bilevel rail cars in commuter service in the Chicago area.
 Taken together, these innovations suggested a new possibility: a long-distance bilevel coach, with greater capacity than single-level cars, and the panoramic views of a dome.